koushikshanker/AI-Selenium-Recovery/README.md

 # AI Selenium Recovery

 **AI-powered automatic test recovery for Selenium WebDriver using Playwright MCP and Google Gemini.**
+1. byte buddy
+2. take driver, build prompt with method arguments, error, intent
+3. resolve cdp point from driver
+4. Connect playwright to chrom via cdp address
+5. take snapshot of the browser
+6. send snapshot, intent, error to ai, it will give series of actions
+7. execute each action via playwright

 When a Selenium test fails (element not found, stale element, timeout, etc.), the AI agent automatically connects to the same Chrome browser, analyzes the page via accessibility snapshots, and autonomously recovers the test -- no manual intervention needed.